mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 That third bottle needed a home on my bike so I took the time to install the rear hydration system.
 I rigged up a bungee to help prevent loosing bottles off the back too.
 <!---->
-Honestly, I really did NOT want to ride today.
+Honestly, I really **did not want to ride today**.

 By the time I was done with work, chores and Saturday, it was almost 1400 and the weather had turned; dark clouds, the same cold wind and the odd drop rain.
-Every block further from home was the question, "Should I turn back?"
+Every block ridden further was the question, "Should I turn back?"

 This feeling continued once out of the neighbourhood and on the bike path.
 Eventually, the question morphed into a statement like "I will ride outside for only an hour."